 We encourage patients to use on line services including feedback.

 We give feedback through our website and newsletters, and to our Patient Participation Group.
 We also encourage feedback from patients, by providing suggestion boxes, as well as contact forms on our website and by promoting our PPG.
-Our PPG members were involved in arranging a stall at a local fete with other practices locally to promote the services of local GPs and improve communication with the community.

 3) Honesty.
 Be transparent with people about our progress to tackle patient safety issues and support staff to be candid with patients and their families if something goes wrong.